 This is a personal decision but if your class isn’t cancelled you may want to attend as this will cover important curricula and you may be marked absent.
 There are plenty of ways of showing solidarity, some of which we have listed here.

 Q. How will the strikes affect me?

-The strike has been called on eight days in total from Monday 25th November to Wednesday 4th December.
+The strike has been called on 14 days in total over a month long period.
 Not all staff will go on strike, but those who are aren’t legally obliged to inform either the university or you, the students, if they plan to - that’s because part of its nature and purpose is to be as disruptive as possible.
 As frustrating as it is, this means you may not know in advance whether or not your classes will be going ahead.
 Despite that, we hope you will bear with us and support the action for this short time.
 In the long term, the results of this strike action could have a big impact on all of us in the future as some of us may go on to work in universities and become the lecturers of tomorrow.
 This is not a working environment we wish to inherit for ourselves.

 Q. What is the picket line and can I cross it?

 A picket line is an area where those who are protesting gather.
 We’d encourage you to respect the strike by not crossing the picket line until after 1pm each day during this period.
 If you have scheduled a meeting, perhaps you could delay it until a later time or meet on the picket with a coffee!
 An empty campus will show Goldsmiths management that we are not accepting this attack on our staff and the UK education system.
 Please note, the Students’ Union and Library will be open as normal.
 Whilst we encourage you to stand on the picket line with us, we recognise that activity other than teaching takes place on campus so you can still access these areas: Wellbeing Services, Counselling, Prayer Room, Disability, Chaplaincy, Student Services, Quiet Room and Independent Practice areas such as studios, library, labs and workshops.